CSC207-UofT/course-project-hairless-codemen/phase0/progress_report.md

 - Wallet top-up will be completed in the next phase which allowed users to add money into their wallet.

-- A order number would be stored in each order as proof of purchase.
+- An order number would be stored in each order as proof of purchase.

 - Cart function will be created so users can add target items into their cart and purchase them together.